Cofeiini/UndertaleSaveEditor/README.md

 3. `qt-cmake -G Ninja -S . -B build`
 4. `cmake --build build --parallel`

-> You might have to find `qt-cmake` in your system, especially if you compiled Qt from source.
+> ℹ️ You might have to find `qt-cmake` in your system, especially if you compiled Qt from source.

 ## Tools used